gcarreno/ObjectPascalParser/README.md

 ## Objectives

-The main objective of this endeavour is to primiraly to learn about tokenization and parsing, but also to attempt to decouple the [Object Pascal LSP](https://github.com/genericptr/pascal-language-server) from Lazarus.
+The main objective of this endeavour is primiraly to learn about tokenization and parsing, but it's also an attempt at decoupling the [Object Pascal LSP](https://github.com/genericptr/pascal-language-server) from Lazarus.

 ## Disclaimer